 a person with income joins the household.

-6. Complete verification of the circumstances applicable to rent adjustments must be documented and approved by the CCHA.
+6. Complete verification of the circumstances applicable to rent adjustments must be documented and approved by the HACC.
 24 CFR § 960.259(c)

-7. CCHA will process interim decreases in rent as follows:
+7. HACC will process interim decreases in rent as follows:

-When a decrease in income is reported, and CCHA verifies that the decrease will last less than 30 days, an interim adjustment will not be processed.
+When a decrease in income is reported, and HACC verifies that the decrease will last less than 30 days, an interim adjustment will not be processed.

-The CCHA will not process interim rent decreases if the reduction in the annual income is less than 10 percent of annual income.
+The HACC will not process interim rent decreases if the reduction in the annual income is less than 10 percent of annual income.

 Residents reporting decreases in income that are expected to last more than 30 days will have an interim adjustment processed except in the three months before the family’s next regular reexamination.